wunnle/wunnle.com/src/posts/cleaner-code-with-redux-toolkit/index.md

 * If promise is rejected, instead it'll dispatch  `colorList/fetchColorList/rejected`

-Even if it uses a different naming convertion for action types, the options are same with my original code.
+Even if it uses a different naming convention for action types, the options are the same as my original code.

 We'll handle these actions in our **slice** like this: